qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Unfold the |tracing| :sup:`Enable Tracing` icon and set the :guilabel:`Offset` option to digitize a path parallel to the features instead of tracing along them;
-a positive value places the new drawing at the left of the original features and a negative value does the opposite.
+a positive value shifts the new drawing to the left side of the tracing direction and a negative value does the opposite.

 .. note:: **Adjust map scale or snapping settings for an optimal tracing**